+Restated

-31 December 2017 31 December 2016
+31 December 2018 31 December 2017

 R'000 R'000

 9. Deferred tax

 Reconciliation of the deferred tax liability

-Balance at the beginning of the year 614 456
+Balance at the beginning of the year 526 976 457 222

-Gain on the revaluation of the available-for-sale assets recorded through other comprehensive income 119 419 415 648
+(Loss)/gain on the revaluation of the investment in equities financial asset recorded through other comprehensive income (545 000) 119 419

-(Loss)/gain on revaluation of derivative financial asset recorded through profit and loss (1 775) 198 808
+Loss on revaluation of derivative financial instrument recorded through profit and loss (148 164) (49 665)

+De-recognition of deferred tax asset 166 188 -

+- Investment in equities 9 933 -

+- Derivative financial instrument 156 255 -

-Balance at the end of the year 732 100 614 456
+Balance at the end of the year - 526 976

-Deferred tax on the revaluation of the available-for-sale and the derivative financial assets are raised at the CGT rate of 22.4%.
+Deferred tax on the revaluation of the investment in equities financial asset and the derivative financial instrument are raised at the CGT rate of 22.4%.

+A deferred tax asset of R166,2 million has not been recognised due to the uncertainty of future taxable income against which to utilise the deferred tax asset.
+Future taxable income is entirely dependent on a favourable MTN Group share price.
+Due to the unpredictability of market process the company has adopted a policy of not raising a deferred tax asset to which there is no predictable deferred tax liability against which to utilise it.

 10. Trade and other payables

-Administration costs 1 242 427
+Administration costs 1 380 1 242

-Director's and secretarial fees 59 231
+Director's and secretarial fees 43 59

-Implementation costs - 12 965

-Professional fees and other 1 149 1 948
+Professional fees and other 1 309 1 149

-2 450 15 571
+2 732 2 450

 The carrying amount of the trade and other payables approximates fair value.

 11. Other liability

 The other liability consists of amounts due and payable to unsuccessful participants.
 Shares were not allocated to these participants during the initial offer period due to the incorrect references being used on their payments resulting in their deposits not being matched to their underlying application.

-Balance at the end of the year 4 193 7 836
+Balance at the end of the year 3 765 4 193

 The carrying amount of the other liability approximates fair value.

-31 December 2017 6 months ended 31 December 2016 R'000 R'000 12.
-Other operating expenses Administration and preference agent fees (5 986) (1 577) Auditors remuneration (651) (550) Auditors remuneration - prior year under accrual (573) - Auditors remuneration - non - audit services - (550) Securities transfer tax (996) - Legal and other professional fees (2 074) (13 860) Secretarial expenses (89) (21) Annual general meeting, including printing and postage (1 824) - Expenses paid on behalf of Jabisan 04 and BFC 2 Ownership Trust (1 434) - Other expenses (3) (23) (13 630) (16 031) In accordance with the underlying Transaction Document the company pays all the expenses of Jabisan 04 (RF) Proprietary Limited and BFC 2 Ownership Trust.
+Restated 31 December 31 December 2018 2017 R'000 R'000 12.
+Other operating expenses , ·-· (· Administration and preference agent fees (6 643) (5 986) Administration and preference agent fees - prior year under accrual (684) - Auditors remuneration (636) (651) Auditors remuneration - prior year under accrual - (573) Securities transfer tax (783) (996) Legal and other professional fees (1 453) (2 074) Secretarial expenses (70) (89) Annual general meeting, including printing and postage (2 250) (1 824) Expenses paid on behalf of Jabisan 04 and BFC 2 Ownership Trust (1 034) (1 434) Other expenses (1) (3) (13 554) (13 630) In accordance with the underlying Transaction Document the company pays all the expenses of Jabisan 04 (RF) Proprietary Limited and BFC 2 Ownership Trust.
 The major expenses paid in respect of these include audit fees and securities transfer taxation paid on the redemption of preference shares by Jabisan 04.
 13. Finance income Interest income is earned from investments in financial assets.
-Interest income from bank and cash 3 461 6 889 14.
-Finance costs incurred on financial liabilities measured at amortised cost Interest expense - borrowings (accrued dividends) 151 623 17 716 Effective interest rate adjustment 1 366 (1 292) 152 989 16 424 15.
-(Loss)/gain on re-measurement of the derivative financial instrument Fair value (losses)/gains arise on financial instruments recognised at fair value through profit or loss.
-(Loss)/gain on revaluation of the derivative financial asset (7 922) 887 535
+Interest income from bank and cash 2 970 3 461 14.
+Finance costs incurred on financial liabilities measured at amortised cost Interest expense - borrowings (accrued dividends) 119 911 151 623 Effective interest rate adjustment 4 507 1 366 124 418 152 989 15.
+Loss on re-measurement of the derivative financial instrument Fair value losses arise on financial instruments recognised at fair value through profit or loss.
+Loss on revaluation of the derivative financial instrument (661 448) (221 719)